 The exhibition Casa Iolas.
 Citofonare Vezzoli (Villa Iolas.
-Please Dial Vezzoli) reimagines the now lost rooms of Villa Iolas through the eyes of artist Francesco Vezzoli, who has for long investigated the psychological complexities of celebrity.
-Works by artists supported by Iolas at his galleries and represented in his collection, namely Victor Brauner, William N. Copley, Giorgio de Chirico, Niki de Saint Phalle, Max Ernst, Leonor Fini, Lucio Fontana, Edward Kienholz, Paul Klee, Yves Klein, Les Lalannes, Georges Mathieu, Roberto Matta, Eliseo Mattiacci, Pino Pascali, Man Ray, Martial Raysse, Ed Rusha, Fausta Squatriti, Takis, Dorothea Tanning and Jean Tinguely will be displayed in a theatrical set-up alongside works by Vezzoli and antique pieces of furniture recalling the aesthetic of Villa Iolas.
+Please dial Vezzoli) reimagines the now lost rooms of Villa Iolas through the eyes of Francesco Vezzoli, who has for long investigated the psychological complexities of celebrity.
+Works by artists supported by Iolas at his galleries and represented in his collection, namely Victor Brauner, William N. Copley, Giorgio de Chirico, Max Ernst, Lucio Fontana, Paul Klee, Yves Klein, René Magritte, Georges Mathieu, Pino Pascali, Man Ray, Martial Raysse and Fausta Squatriti, will be displayed in a theatrical set-up alongside works by Vezzoli and antique pieces of furniture recalling the aesthetic of Villa Iolas.

 According to Vezzoli, “Casa Iolas does not only pay homage to a great gallerist that has almost been forgotten, but also to a gallery culture based on relationships of friendship, trust, and mutual esteem, which seem to have disappeared from the contemporary art world.
 For this reason, I wanted to honor Iolas in all his facets, as a gallerist and as a collector, as a dandy of the art market and as an aesthete.”